Pricing Analytics and Revenue Management

 • Learning outcome

-After completing this course, students:
+After completing this course, students can:

 • Understand the economics foundation of pricing theory.

-• Are able to implement pricing solutions.
+• Implement pricing solutions.

 • Teaching

-Lectures, computer workshops, online zoom sessions, team project.
+Lectures, computer workshops, team project.

 • Recommended prerequisites